pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 # Azure

 !!!
 Important "Before your start your installation process."
+      - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on  how to install and get started with `Helm`.
-      - Please read our [infrastructure recommendations](../ingress/).
-Specifically, you will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
+      - Read our [infrastructure recommendations](../ingress/).
+You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
       - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.

 You can deploy Pachyderm in a new or existing Microsoft® Azure® Kubernetes